cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Examples of Exploratory Behavior in the Imagery**:

+**Patient**:
-1. **Patient**: I have space to do what I want to do.
+- "I have space to do what I want to do.
 I feel like they trust me.
-They’re there to guide me, not form me.
+They’re there to guide me, not form me."
-2. **Patient**: I can express that, physically move to something new.
-It’s a new feeling in myself, a kind of like courage.
+- "I can express that, physically move to something new.
+It’s a new feeling in myself, a kind of like courage."
-3. **Patient**: They know how important that is.
-They want to support my own connections.
+- "They know how important that is.
+They want to support my own connections."
-4. **Patient**: I can look around more.
+- "I can look around more.
 I’m walking.
-I don’t have to worry about things.
+I don’t have to worry about things."
-5. **Patient**: It feels like the connection has become fully established.
-Now it's about me being more active, because I have the trust and connection with them now.
+- "It feels like the connection has become fully established.
+Now it's about me being more active, because I have the trust and connection with them now."

 **Significant Change in Experience of Relationship**:

+**Patient**:
-1. **Patient**: It feels like a meeting has taken place among the three of us ... it feels very different than before ... it feels like a starting point, like I can start to do things, and they can start to guide me and help me in ways that are right.
+- "It feels like a meeting has taken place among the three of us ... it feels very different than before ... it feels like a starting point, like I can start to do things, and they can start to guide me and help me in ways that are right."
-2. **Patient**: They can be supportive in ways I’ve never experienced before.
+- "They can be supportive in ways I’ve never experienced before."
-3. **Patient**: Fundamentally they’re interested in me.
-I guess I can start to be me, with their guidance.
+- "Fundamentally they’re interested in me.
+I guess I can start to be me, with their guidance."

 ### Reinforcing the Internalized Secure Base

-**Reinforcing the Internalized Secure Base**

 When a patient exhibits signs of a secure base in their imagery during Imaginal Flooding (IPF) sessions, the therapist helps to extend, strengthen, and deepen that state by applying the following principles: